abhivermanit/Data-Architecture---Cloud/Azure overview.md

 - bult on top of azure blob storage (Data Blob + Azure Data Lake Gen1)
 - Hierarchial data structure (not available in blob)
 - Hadoop-compatible access

+  *** Example: Move from hot to cool tier after 30 days of no access, cool to archive after 180 days ***

 Managing Azure Storage using Azure CLI :-